sebarslan/Maui.NullableDateTimePicker/README.md

 ## Popup Lifecycle

-The `PopupOpening` and `PopupClosing` events allow observing the lifecycle of the date/time picker popup.
+The `PopupOpening`, `PopupOpened` and `PopupClosing` events allow observing the lifecycle of the date/time picker popup.

 - **PopupOpening** is raised just before the popup is opened.
+- **PopupOpened** is raised after the popup content has been fully initialized and is ready for user interaction.
 - **PopupClosing** is raised when the popup is about to close.

 These events can be used to execute custom logic before the popup becomes visible or when the popup interaction finishes.

-The control also provides the `OnPopupOpening` and `OnPopupClosing` virtual methods.
+The control also provides the `OnPopupOpening`, `PopupOpened` and `OnPopupClosing` virtual methods.
 These methods raise the corresponding events and can be overridden by derived controls to customize the popup lifecycle behavior.

 <pre>